Book Review: Range: Why Generalists Triumph in a Specialized World. By David Epstein (2019)

 Being a moderate is getting harder.
 If you click enough articles on your social media feed, the selection mechanism biases future suggestions based on a similar thinking.
 It gets even worse if you choose to friend or follow only people who think like you.

 Talking to only your kind is like choosing to fill a jungle only with herbivores (or carnivores).
 Sooner or later, the jungle will die due to ecological imbalance.
-The important choice is not between the left and the right, Muslims vs Hindus, the Democrats vs the Republicans.
+The distinction that matters is not between the left and the right, Muslims vs Hindus, the Democrats vs the Republicans.
 It is between the thinking and the unthinking; the open vs. closed mind.

 Now, back to the quiz.
 They say 80% of the drivers rate themselves as above average.
 In that vein, you may want to rethink your answers to see if you have been too generous to yourself.